FNNDSC/cni-store-proxy/README.md

 ## Summary

-- `POST /api/v1/users/` request is duplicated, creating an account on both ChRIS Store and CUBE with the same username + password.
-- `POST /api/v1/plugins/` successful plugin upload to the ChRIS store automatically triggers a function to register the plugin in CUBE and to create a feed:
+Successful plugin upload to the ChRIS Store via `POST /api/v1/plugins/` automatically triggers a function to register the plugin in CUBE and to create a feed: